-If you are anything like me, and you are considering doing freelancing full-time, brace yourself because you are about to deal with people like never before.
+If you are considering doing freelancing full-time, brace yourself because you are about to deal with people A LOT.
 It is very important that you hone your communication skills.
-Because different people have different ways of communicating, you have to at least try to learn and understand them all.
+Because different people have different ways of communicating, you have to at least try to understand how each of your clients communicates.
 Otherwise, you may find yourself in a situation where you keep going back and forth with clients without making any real progress.

-It was difficult at first but like most things, the more you do it, the more you get the hang of it.
+It may be difficult at first but like most things, the more you do it, the more you get the hang of it.

 If you are considering whether to quit your job to do freelancing because you think freelancing will give you more freedom and time.
 Or that freelancing will be less stressful.
 Please think again.
 In most cases, you may end up working twice as hard.
 So if you are not absolutely sure that freelancing is what you want to do, I'd say stay at your job.
 Or at least do freelancing on the side first.
 Check out 8 ways to make money as a developer even while holding a full-time job.

 That's it for this post.
 Let me know what your thoughts are in a comment below. ✌🏽